jaciahr/jaciahr/README.md

 ### Welcome to my page! 👋

-My name is Jaciah Rashid, and I am in my third year at the University of Florida.
-I am currently building my own compiler in Programming Language Concepts (Java) and learning about software development and architecture types in Introduction to Software Engineering.
+My name is Jaciah Rashid, and I am a 4th year Biochemistry and Computer Science double major at the University of Florida.
+I am currently taking Operating Systems and Penetration Testing, and I am building a website using Ruby on Rails and React.
 Please reach out to me at jaciah.rashid@ufl.edu!
 <!--
 **jaciahr/jaciahr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.